-Gentle Java™ and OO Development: Lab Setup Instructions (Standard Setup: Windows OS)
+Gentle Java™ and OO Development: Lab Setup Instructions (Windows OS: Java 8 and Eclipse)

 Below are the standard requirements for this course.
 If you have any questions or issues, please contact us.

 Important Note: Student lab files are required on each computer used for the course.
 The links for these are not in this lab setup, and you should receive them separately.